-Jeremy’s has been located in South Street Seaport since 1973.
-Historic Front Street, where the bar most recently relocated to in 2004, dates back to the American Revolutionary War, giving the bar and the surrounding neighborhood a decidedly old-school vibe in spite of rapid gentrification.
+Head down to the Seaport District where Jeremy’s has been located since 1973.
+Front Street, where the bar most recently moved in 2004, dates back to the American Revolutionary War, giving the bar and the surrounding cobbled streets a decidedly old-school vibe.